forseti-security/forseti-security/README.md

 # Setup
 There are two ways to run Forseti Security.

+**Note**: This will only work if you have a GCP organization set up.
+You will need to take note of your organization ID, either by looking it up in your Cloud Console IAM settings or asking your Organization Admin.

-### Google Cloud Platform (recommended)
+### GCP (recommended)
-Use this [README](/deployment-templates/README.md) to deploy Forseti Security to Google Cloud Platform quickly and easily.
+Use this [README](/deployment-templates/README.md) to deploy Forseti Security to GCP quickly and easily.

 ### Local Environment
 Use this [README](/google/cloud/security/README.md) to install and use